SnakiestCarrot/PokemonTeamBuilder/README.md

 # Pokemon team builder

-Made by Casper Johansson, August Wikdahl, Filip Boive and Alexander Larsson
+Made by Casper Johansson, August Wikdahl, Filip Boive and Alexander Larsson as part of the course DH2642 Interaction programming and the dynamic web.

 ## Setting up the project